-In our first readings from Acts of the Apostles this week, we read of one of the earliest martyrs, Stephen and of Philip converting an Ethiopian slave along the road.
-Also this week is the story of Saul, persecutor of Christians being blinded and then healed by Ananias in the name of Jesus.
+In our first readings from Acts of the Apostles this week, we read of Stephen, one of the earliest martyrs, and of Philip converting an Ethiopian slave along the road.
+Next is the story of Saul, persecutor of Christians being blinded and then healed by Ananias in the name of Jesus.
 The week ends with Peter traveling the region and healing.

 Daily Prayer This Week

 This can be a very good week to grow in a sense of and practice with the notion of being a “contemplative in the midst of action.”
 We have practically a whole week of gospels about Jesus' gift of himself to us as the “Bread of Life.”
 This gives us the opportunity to let that mystery be in the background of our consciousness every day this week, as we go about our everyday tasks.
 What makes it “contemplative” is that we will be asking for graces each morning, and we will let our desires and our activity interact.

 We can begin reflecting upon how often we “work for food that perishes.”
 The pay-off, the success, the accomplishment, the reward we receive for what we do is often quite passing and unsatisfying.
 It would be important to be able to sense anything that appears to be food that doesn't last and name it as such this week.
 The real food, the life-giving nourishment that our Lord offers us is himself.